Parking fines and enforcement

 Leaving your vehicle to get money to pay for parking

 As soon as you leave your vehicle unattended, other than to go to get a ticket from a pay and display machine, you're deemed to have parked.
-Motorists should always arrive with sufficient change to pay for parking should the need arise.
+You should always arrive with sufficient change to pay for parking.

 Parking outside of a marked bay

 Parking outside of a marked parking bay in a car park hinders the movement of other vehicles.
-If there was deemed to have been enough space in the car park to mark a parking bay without hindering the movement of other vehicles then there would be one marked.
+If there was enough space for a parking bay in an area without hindering the movement of other vehicles, a space would have been marked.

 Not displaying the correct permit for the space in a car park